unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial14.md

   def reject(current: A, sample: A, generator: ProposalGenerator[A], evaluator: DistributionEvaluator[A]): Unit }
 ```
+*Note: This trait is already defined in Scalismo, don't paste it into your code.*

 The two methods, ```accept``` and ```reject``` are called whenever a sample is
 accepted or rejected.
 We can overwrite these methods to implement our debugging code.